Columbia Records: 1950s

 In 1953, Columbia formed a new subsidiary label Epic Records.
 1954 saw Columbia end its distribution arrangement with Sparton Records and form Columbia Records of Canada.
 To enhance its country music stable, which already included Marty Robbins, Ray Price and Carl Smith, Columbia bid $15,000 for Elvis Presley's contract from Sun Records in 1955.
 Presley's manager, Colonel Tom Parker, turned down their offer and signed Presley with RCA Victor.
 However, Columbia did sign two Sun artists in 1958: Johnny Cash and Carl Perkins.

-With 1954, Columbia US decisively broke with its past when it introduced its new, modernist-style "Walking Eye" logo, designed by Columbia's art director S. Neil Fujita.
+With 1954, Columbia U.S. decisively broke with its past when it introduced its new, modernist-style "Walking Eye" logo, designed by Columbia's art director S. Neil Fujita.
 This logo actually depicts a stylus (the legs) on a record (the eye); however, the "eye" also subtly refers to CBS's main business in television, and that division's iconic Eye logo.
 Columbia continued to use the "notes and mike" logo on record labels and even used a promo label showing both logos until the "notes and mike" was phased out (along with the 78 in the US) in 1958.
 In Canada, Columbia 78s were pressed with the "Walking Eye" logo in 1958.
 The original Walking Eye was tall and solid; it was modified in 1961 to the familiar one still used today (pictured on this page), despite the fact that the Walking Eye was used only sporadically during most of the 1990s.